tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 - Simulate complex signal interactions, i.e. multiple arbitrary signal shapes in frequency and time can overlap to any degree in frequency and time
 - Simulate interference of different wireless technologies (cross-technology interference)

 It is the most accurate analog signal representation, but its performance is comparable to that of the scalar model.
-The signal spectrums of the dimensional analog model can also be visualized with spectrum figures, spectrograms and power density maps (see TODO).
+The signal spectrums of the dimensional analog model can also be visualized with spectrum figures, spectrograms and power density maps (see :doc:`/showcases/visualizer/spectrum/doc/index`).

 .. **V4** The dimensional analog model represents signal power as a multi-dimensional function of time and frequency.
 It can model arbitrary signal shapes in frequency and time, simulate interference of signals with partially overlapping spectrums, and also simulate interference of different wireless technologies (cross-technology interference).
 It is the most accurate analog signal representation, as more complex signal interactions can be simulated. but its performance is similar to the scalar model/but it also requires the most computing power.
 The signal spectrums of the dimensional analog model can also be visualized with spectrum figures, spectrograms and power density maps (see TODO).